 “Never mind.
 Inspector, I’ve come to understand something about these dogs scratching at our door, and it is imperative that you understand it as well.
 I was wrong about one thing.
 They do not merely seem dead.
 They are dead.”

-“What?” spluttered the other policeman, a tall, bulky man with greasy black hair and a dark complexion.
+“What?” sputtered the other policeman, a tall, bulky man with greasy black hair and a dark complexion.
 “How can they be dead if they are still walking?
 What are they?”

 “I’m not sure.
 Vampires?”
-Roderick posited.
+Roderick saidsaid.

-Then, recalling a conversation he’d once had with Parson Sinews, he thought of another word that seemed to fit.
-Sinews had once told him a story about the dead being brought back to life by vodou sorcerers.
-The resurrected dead in Sinews’ stories weren’t truly dead, but poisoned.
-Still, the dead outside the door reminded Roderick of them.
-Mindless husks of their former selves, the dead brought back to life by vodou were called zombies.
-The dead that were sitting outside, banging at the door without any hint of the civility they’d had in life, they were no different.
+HeHe recalled a conversation he’d once had with Parson Sinews;;Sinewstold him a story about the dead being brought back to life by vodou sorcerers.
+Mindless husks of their former selves, the resurrected dead resurrected dead were called zombies.
+It had turned out in Sinews’ storyy the deceased weren’t truly dead, but poisoned.
+Still, the dead outside the door reminded Roderick of them; theythey were sitting outside, banging at the door without any hint of the civility they’d had in life.
+TheyT were no different than the vodou zombies.
 This affliction had robbed them of their capacity for rational thought.

 “No,” he said.
 “Not vampires.
 Zombies.”